Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 > [!NOTE]
 >
 > - A blog post is optional.
 However, introducing and promoting our challenges to the public and our members through blog posts is one good way to engage the public in doing the challenge with us.
-> - If you want to write blog posts about VC's challenges, please get in touch with @BekahHW so you can be added to the VC organization on DEV.
+> - If you want to write blog posts about VC's challenges, please reach out to @BekahHW so you can be added to the VC organization on DEV.

 ### During the Challenge